QuantumBFS/YaoCompiler.jl/README.md

 ## License

-YaoTargetQobj is released under the Apache 2 license.
+YaoTargetQobj is released under the MIT license.